cardright/jenkins-elk-cloud/README.md

 ## Configuration:

 Create an AWS VPC with Cloudformation Template with  publicly accessible subnet and the appropriate Security Group.

+## How to Run
+Execute the Cloudformation script called  "jenkins_cfn_vpc_template.json"